Last update 28-10-2024

 • Care centres for people with physical disabilities (CAMF centres)

-These are governed by the IMSERSO Directorate-General decision of 26 August 1987 (Abre en nueva ventana) (Spanish Official Gazette of 1 October 1987), establishing the criteria for admission, transfers, exchanges and payment for stays.
+These are governed by the Imserso Directorate-General decision of 26 August 1987 (Abre en nueva ventana) (Spanish Official Gazette of 1 October 1987), establishing the criteria for admission, transfers, exchanges and payment for stays.

 Conditions of admission: